zenyyxz/Polite-Masochist/README.md

 4. **Execute:** `./logger`
 5. **Watch the magic:** It’ll spit out `II`, `III`, `V`, `VII`... as weird Roman numerals on your screen AND save them all into `primes.txt`.

 It worked.
-I'm definitely distracted.
-Thanks, Sophie.
+Thanks, Sophie :)